mangal-interactions/orcid-oauth2/README.md

 ## Description

-Standalone authentification relay build on the top of the ORCID OAuth2 server
+Authentification App build on the top of the ORCID OAuth2 server